-Koss Corporation (NASDAQ:KOSS), a USD$12.40M small-cap, operates in the consumer discretionary industry, whose sales are driven primarily by consumer sentiment and access to capital.
-These macro factors tend to determine the rate at which consumers purchase big-ticket durable items.
-Consumer discretionary analysts are forecasting for the entire industry, a positive double-digit growth of 18.56% in the upcoming year , and a massive growth of 46.06% over the next couple of years.
-This rate is larger than the growth rate of the US stock market as a whole.
-Below, I will examine the sector growth prospects, and also determine whether KOSS is a laggard or leader relative to its consumer discretionary sector peers.
-Check out our latest analysis for Koss
+SGOCO Group Ltd (NASDAQ:SGOC), a USD$10.94M small-cap, is a consumer discretionary company operating in an industry, whose performance is predominantly driven by consumer confidence, which is linked to employment and wage rates.
+Purchasing power is also a factor of interest rates and lending standards by financial institutions.
+These macro elements determine how fast, and how often, consumers buy big-ticket durable items.
+The industry also faces a very competitive environment, with further pressure on margins from changes customer preferences, including the continued rise in online sales.
+Consumer discretionary analysts are forecasting for the entire industry, a positive double-digit growth of 13 percent in the upcoming year, and a whopping growth of 34 percent over the next couple of years.
+This rate is larger than the growth rate of the Australian stock market as a whole.
+An interesting question to explore is whether we can we benefit from entering into the household durables sector right now.
+In this article, I’ll take you through the sector growth expectations, and also determine whether SGOC is a laggard or leader relative to its consumer discretionary sector peers.
+Check out our latest analysis for SGOCO Group

-E-commerce continues to be the fastest growing sales platform for consumer discretionary goods, changing the landscape for retailers.
-A large number of store closures and bankruptcies illustrates the shift in consumer preferences and increasing online competition.
-Over the past year, the industry saw growth of 9.92%, though still underperforming the wider US stock market.
-KOSS lags the pack with its earnings falling by more than half over the past year, which indicates the company will be growing at a slower pace than its household durables peers.
-As the company trails the rest of the industry in terms of growth, KOSS may also be a cheaper stock relative to its peers.
+E-retailing is expected to remain the fastest growing sales channel, shifting the retail landscape.
+Significant number of retail store closures and bankruptcies were an indication of both changing consumer preferences and rising online competition.
+In the previous year, the industry endured negative growth of 0 percent, underperforming the Australian market growth of 6 percent.
+SGOC lags the pack with its negative growth rate of -24 percent over the past year, which indicates the company will be growing at a slower pace than its household durables peers.
+As the company trails the rest of the industry in terms of growth, SGOC may also be a cheaper stock relative to its peers.

-Household durables companies are typically trading at a PE of 17x, in-line with the US stock market PE of 22x.
-This illustrates a fairly valued sector relative to the rest of the market, indicating low mispricing opportunities.
-Furthermore, the industry returned a similar 10.88% on equities compared to the market’s 10.06%.
-Since KOSS’s earnings doesn’t seem to reflect its true value, its PE ratio isn’t very useful.
-A loose alternative to gauge KOSS’s value is to assume the stock should be relatively in-line with its industry.
+Household durables companies are typically trading at a PE of 21 times, relatively similar to the rest of the Australian stock market PE of 22 times.
+This means the industry, on average, is fairly valued compared to the wider market – minimal expected gains and losses from mispricing here.
+However, the industry returned a higher 24 percent compared to the market’s 16 percent, potentially illustrative of past tailwinds.
+Since SGOC’s earnings doesn’t seem to reflect its true value, its PE ratio isn’t very useful.
+A loose alternative to gauge SGOC’s value is to assume the stock should be relatively in-line with its industry.

 What this means for you:

 Are you a shareholder?
-KOSS has been a household durables industry laggard in the past year.
-If your initial investment thesis is around the growth prospects of KOSS, there are other household durables companies that have delivered higher growth, and perhaps trading at a discount to the industry average.
-Consider how KOSS fits into your wider portfolio and the opportunity cost of holding onto the stock.
+SGOC has been a household durables industry laggard in the past year.
+If your initial investment thesis is around the growth prospects of SGOC, there are other household durables companies that have delivered higher growth, and perhaps trading at a discount to the industry average.
+Consider how SGOC fits into your wider portfolio and the opportunity cost of holding onto the stock.

 To help readers see pass the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price sensitive company announcements.